SquareSR/alternative-red-routes/2025 Beginner Glitchless/README.md

 **Giovanni:**
 - EQ x4
-- Blizz (+ Blizz)
+- Rhydon: Blizz (+ Blizz)
 	- Note: Don't go below 2 Blizzards in this fight, use EQ to finish Rhydon if you need to

-> Notes assume optimal Super Repel locations
+> The notes below assume optimal Super Repel locations
-> You can use Super Repels at easier locations if you accidentally wasted one earlier or you just prefer it.
-> There is a video showing this strategy under "Important Notes" at the top of this guide.

 Menu after leaving the gym (+ hopping the ledge):
 - Super Repel